-1. Is Seborrhea The Same Thing as Eczema?
+Is Seborrhea the Same Thing as Eczema?

 Although both skin conditions are completely different, they’re so closely related that the terms “seborrhea” and “eczema” are often used interchangeably.
 Some doctors, in fact, might not be able to tell the difference on first glance.

 The problem with seborrhea itself is the intense itching it causes.
 All that scratching and licking can really harm the skin, leaving it vulnerable to bacteria.

 Seborrhea dermatitis develops when the skin’s sebaceous glands overproduce the oily substance known as sebum.
 Healthy skin secretes just enough sebum to keep the skin healthy.
 If seborrhea develops, an unhealthy accumulation leaves the skin waxy and very itchy.

 Unfortunately, there’s no “cure” for seborrhea.
 It’s not inherently dangerous, but your dog could have flare ups.

-Symptoms of seborrhea include:
+Signs of seborrhea in dogs include: